finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

     TransactionPortfoliosApi apiInstance = new TransactionPortfoliosApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the transaction portfolio.
     String code = "code_example"; // String | The code of the transaction portfolio.
 Together with the scope this uniquely identifies   the transaction portfolio.
     String transactionId = "transactionId_example"; // String | The unique ID of the transaction to create or update properties for.
     Map<String, PerpetualProperty> requestBody = new HashMap(); // Map<String, PerpetualProperty> | The properties and their associated values to create or update. try {
-      UpsertTransactionPropertiesResponse result = apiInstance.upsertTransactionProperties(scope, code, transactionId, requestBody);
+      UpsertTransactionPropertiesResponse result = apiInstance.upsertTransactionProperties(scope, code, transactionId, requestBody)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling TransactionPortfoliosApi#upsertTransactionProperties");